Current Matters

 Water Rights

 Access to clean water is one of the most important environmental and social issues of our era, marked by climate change and decaying infrastructure.
 It is an underlying theme in many cases and controversies, spanning many sites and sources of contamination.
-NYELJP is engaged in ongoing work with communities in Detroit and Flint, Michigan, as well as in Lawrence County, Alabama, and here in New York.
+EJI/NYELJP is engaged in ongoing work with in Detroit and Flint, Michigan, as well as in Lawrence County, Alabama, and here in New York ( NYCHA housing developments).

 Lead